ARM-software/MDK-Middleware/Documentation/Doxygen/General/src/General.md

   visibility into internal operation of embedded applications and software components (optional).
 - \urlout{CMSIS-Driver}: required \ref DriverInterface "driver interface" for the MDK-Middleware software components  (required).

-> **Notes**
+\note
-> - Before using MDK-Middleware, please make sure that your selected microcontroller device offers \urlout{CMSIS-Driver} support.
+- Before using MDK-Middleware, please make sure that your selected microcontroller device offers \urlout{CMSIS-Driver} support.
-> - The middleware components require a \urlout{CMSIS-RTOS2} compliant real-time operating system for task scheduling.
+- The middleware components require a \urlout{CMSIS-RTOS2} compliant real-time operating system for task scheduling.
-> - MDK-Middleware uses software components from the new \urlout{CMSIS-View} and \urlout{CMSIS-Compiler} CMSIS-Packs.
+- MDK-Middleware uses software components from the new \urlout{CMSIS-View} and \urlout{CMSIS-Compiler} CMSIS-Packs.

 ## Supported toolchains {#gen_supported_toolchains}